 - The July 2019 LSAT was a “transition” exam, with half of test-takers being assigned a paper-and-pencil exam, and half of test-takers being assigned a digital exam.

-- The September 2019 LSAT will be the first fully digitally-administered exam.
+- The September 2019 LSAT was the first fully digitally-administered exam.

 How does the digital LSAT work?

 - Test-takers are given a tablet, blank test booklet, and stylus/pen for test-taking.

 - The test booklet is scratch paper that test-takers will use for diagramming Logic Games, etc.